deviantony/docker-elk/README.md

 This executes sgadmin and loads the configuration from [`elasticsearch/config/sg/sg\*.yml`][config-sg].

-Give Kibana a few seconds to initialize, then access the Kibana web UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser and use the following default credentials to login:
+Give Kibana about a minute to initialize, then access the Kibana web UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser and use the following default credentials to login:

 * user: *admin*